testfax/elitepilotslounge/README.md

 # Current State of Development:
 - ALPHA
-- Thargoid Sampling requires you to send me your Commander's FID number.
-Located in the "Commander" journal log event.

 # About:
 - This 3rd Party application for Elite: Dangeorus is intended to bridge the gap between individual players and the people that they play with.